chetans1995/cpp_embedded_assignment/README.md

 ### 2. Advertisement logic
 **2.1.**
-Different companies have paid different amount of money for their ads.
-Implement a way to show ads based on how much the advertiser paid.
-You will find information about the advertisers further down in the document.
+Paid weighting: probability of the next selected advertiser co-relates to how much they've paid for their ads / the total ad sum.

 **2.2.**
 Companies will have different amount of ad messages.
-Make sure that all ad messages will be shown at some point.
+Make sure to rotate their ads independently and that all of their ads will have be shown at some point.
+This should be sequential and not randomly generated.

 ### 3. Proper initialization of hd44780
-The team have already written a part of the driver for the company's LCD driver.
+The team has already written a part of the driver for the company's LCD driver.
 You need to finish the initialization in the hd44780 constructor.

 **lcd_driver.cpp**
 ```cpp